ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ## Extract where possible

-Where possible users are encouraged to extract the JSON keys they query frequently to the columns on the root of the schema.
+Where possible, users are encouraged to extract the JSON keys they query frequently to the columns on the root of the schema.
 As well as simplifying query syntax, this allows users to use these columns in their `ORDER BY` clause if required or specify a [secondary index](/docs/en/optimize/skipping-indexes).

-Consider the arxiv dataset explored in ["Using schema inference"](/docs/en/integrations/data-formats/json/inference):
+Consider the [arxiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download) explored in the guide [**JSON schema inference**](/docs/en/integrations/data-formats/json/inference):

 ```json
 {